Directors of Photography: Background

 In a June 2012, interview with AllHipHop, Evidence spoke about the album, saying: "Directors of Photography is the next Dilated Peoples album and I’m excited about it, nervous about it, everything in between.
 We never broke up or anything like that, we’ve been supporting each other on our solo missions.
-Most people who know the details about Dilated know that we’re solo artists who came together to make something bigger and this is just a return to genesis so to speak."
+Most people who know the details about Dilated know that we’re solo artists who came together to make something bigger and this is just a return to genesis so to speak".
 He continued: "Sometimes we’ve got to be conscious of each other when we’re in a group because not all of our views reflect each others visions all the time.
 So it’s been fun to just do what we wanted to do in these off years, solo, expressing ourselves.
 I think our next Dilated record could really be a great sound because of this freedom we’ve had.
-I’m looking forward to it."
+I’m looking forward to it".
 In an October 2013, interview with HipHopDX, DJ Babu spoke about the recording process, saying: "In this process, not that much has changed.
 You'd be surprised how easily you fall back into your roles and understand where you fit in with each other.
 Being in the studio is definitely something that we love and something that we would probably do whether we had a Dilated album to work on or not.
 We're like studio rats.
 Ev was definitely producing the shit out of this record.
 All of us, but Ev was really striving for a sound.
 We still are striving for a particular cohesive sound that we're trying to get.
-Things have changed since we've been around, but we're trying to walk a fine line between keeping it classic and pushing it forward...We've spent a lot of time sharpening our swords and I feel like Ev's been leading us in that direction, to really try new things while still being us."
+Things have changed since we've been around, but we're trying to walk a fine line between keeping it classic and pushing it forward...We've spent a lot of time sharpening our swords and I feel like Ev's been leading us in that direction, to really try new things while still being us".

 Evidence spoke about the album's production, saying: "Babu and I are doing the majority of the production, which is very different from when we were just excited to have two or three tracks on an album before.
 I think we still are excited just to have two or three [songs on the album], but it's working out that we're getting more.
 It changes everything when you are really self-making an album and not hiring people.
 It's really different.
 Not to mention, we're making music in our studio with different mixing techniques.
-We're from an analog era, so we're doing things differently right now."
+We're from an analogue era, so we're doing things differently right now".